- (D-4-1) Ontology of immaterial causes

 - (D-4-COFUND-1) Body, Space and Motion in Later Medieval Natural Philosophy.
 The Case of William of Ockham.

-The project investigates the late medieval tradition of nominalism, and more especially at Ockham and his opponents or followers from the fourteenth century (Chatton, Wodeham, Buridan).
+The project investigated the late medieval tradition of nominalism, and more especially at Ockham and his opponents or followers from the fourteenth century (Chatton, Wodeham, Buridan).